hanspoo/nautica-admin/README.md

 # NxOidcStarter

-A modern starter for your full stack app: just start putting the code you are paid for.
+A minimal modern starter for your new full stack app: start putting the code you are paid for.

 Stack